 "I renovated the house and built a guest cottage for children and friends," says Susan.
-"The idea of living in Bodden Town appealed to me on so many levels; the thought of owning orning Glory is a tiny cottage with a huge amount of charm which has been restored by its current owners a home with a story to tell, the opportunity to explore and investigate an historic town, and my interest in getting to know the local community."
+"The idea of living in Bodden Town appealed to me on so many levels; the thought of owning a home with a story to tell, the opportunity to explore and investigate an historic town, and my interest in getting to know the local community."